Ask ChatGPT for the best plumber in your city. It'll give you a name. Maybe two. Now ask yourself: is your business one of them?

 What to do about it

-Build reviews across platforms, not just Google.
-This is the single highest-impact thing you can do.
-If your entire review strategy is Google-only, you are invisible to ChatGPT and building a smaller moat than you think on the other platforms.
+Build reviews beyond Google.
+This is the most practical first move.
+If your entire review strategy is Google-only, you are giving AI systems fewer sources to compare.
 Get reviews on Yelp, BBB, Foursquare, Facebook, and industry-specific platforms for your vertical.

 Audit your citations.
 Search for your business name across Bing, Foursquare, Yelp, BBB, and your key directories.
 Are the name, address, and phone number identical everywhere?
 Fix any inconsistencies.
 This is tedious but foundational.

 Add structured data to your website.
-Implement LocalBusiness schema with your services, service areas, hours, contact information, and reviews markup.
-This is a one-time technical task that helps every AI system understand your business correctly.
+Implement LocalBusiness schema with your services, service areas, hours, contact information, and sameAs links to verified profiles.
+Use review-related markup only when the page and source fit current Google guidelines.

 Check your AI visibility right now.
 Open ChatGPT, Gemini, and Perplexity.
 Ask each one to recommend businesses in your category in your market.
 See if you show up.
 See who does.
-That's your real competitive landscape in 2026, and it probably looks different from your Google rankings.
+That is your actual competitive set in 2026, and it probably looks different from your Google rankings.

 Invest in content depth.
 Every service you offer should have its own page with real detail about what you do and where you do it.
 FAQ pages that answer the questions your customers actually ask give AI systems the material they need to recommend you accurately.